Introduction:

 Did the speaker make it clear what the opportunity that she is trying to address is?

-Anne broke her approach to the social web as it applies to technical communication into three steps.
+Anne broke her approach to the social web as it applies to technical communication into three steps.- Listen first.

 Finding your role is about interacting naturally and appropriately based on what you'd discovered in the previous step.
 Anne defined role in the context of your community of users.